FIRST LIEUTENANT RICHARD HAROLD SPERRY; U.S. ARMY AIR FORCE

 Lieutenant Sperry was killed in action in a bombing mission over Germany on January 11, 1944.
 He had been overseas for about two years and was stationed in England.

-From wayfinding.com: there is small monument in Heerde, Netherlands with his name and one other person.
-Google Maps Link: https://goo.gl/maps/Z9WxwrgDSFYQwhNX8
+Contributed by Dirk Haasjes of Heerde, Netherlands: There is a small monument in Heerde, Netherlands, with Lt Sperry’s name and one other person from Muskogee, Oklahoma.
+Google Maps Link: https://maps.app.goo.gl/pcrPzyrorhr5d7Nr9

-(SSgt) James G. Farrell, 22 years old, United States
+James B. Farrell, 22 years old, United States

 Buried at Netherlands American Cemetery, Amerikaanse Begraafplaats 1, 6269 NA Margraten, Netherlands; Plot A, Row 5, Grave 18.
 Photo provided by David Americo, Superintendent, Netherlands American Cemetery.